akoskm/akoskm.com/clcub83l5000008jlhubb4i8k.md

 });
 ```

-You'll see in the console the output of debug:
+We'll see in the console the output of debug:

 ```typescript
 <body>